xibosignage/xibo-manual/source/en/install_cms.md

 By default, [[PRODUCTNAME]] will start a web server listening on port 80.
-If you already have a web server listening on port 80, or would prefer to use an alternative port number, then you need to copy the `docker-compose.custom-ports.yml.template` file and change the `ports` section for `cms-web`.
-The file should be saved as `docker-compose.custom-ports.yml`.
+If you already have a web server listening on port 80, or would prefer to use an alternative port number, then you need to copy the `cms_custom-ports.yml.template` file and change the `ports` section for `cms-web`.
+The file should be saved as `cms_custom-ports.yml`.

 Similarly, [[PRODUCTNAME]]'s XMR server will be started listening on port 9505.
-If you would prefer to use an alternative port number, then you'll need to do so by copying the `docker-compose.custom-ports.yml.template` file and changing the `ports` section for `cms-xmr`.
+If you would prefer to use an alternative port number, then you'll need to do so by copying the `cms_custom-ports.yml.template` file and changing the `ports` section for `cms-xmr`.

-To use this file replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f docker-compose.yml -f docker-compose.custom-ports.yml up -d`.
+To use this file replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f cms.custom-ports.yml up -d`.

 ## Remote MySQL